Deci-AI/super-gradients/documentation/source/KD.md

 Pre-requisites: [Training in SG](https://github.com/Deci-AI/super-gradients/blob/master/documentation/assets/Example_Classification.md), [Training with Configuration Files]()

 Knowledge distillation is a technique in deep learning that aims to transfer the knowledge of a large, pre-trained neural network model (the "teacher") to a smaller, more computationally efficient model (the "student").
-This is accomplished by training the student to mimic the predictions of the teacher, in addition to the ground-truth labels.
+This is accomplished by training the student to mimic the teacher's predictions and the ground-truth labels.
 The student network can also be designed to have a different architecture from the teacher, making it possible to distill the knowledge of a complex teacher network into a lighter and faster student network for deployment in real-world applications.

-The flow of training with Knowledge distillaiton in SG is similar to regular training.
-For regular training, we used SGs `Trainer` class - which was charge of training the model, evaluating test data, making predictions, and saving checkpoints.
+The training flow with Knowledge distillation in SG is similar to regular training.
+For standard training, we used SGs `Trainer` class - which was in charge of training the model, evaluating test data, making predictions, and saving checkpoints.
-Equivalently, for knowledge distillation we use the `KDTrainer` class which inherits from `Trainer`.
+Equivalently, for knowledge distillation, we use the `KDTrainer` class which inherits from `Trainer`.

 If for regular training with `Trainer`, the general flow is: